Mentoring and empowerment

 What was really happening?

-A late ASC diagnosis led to continuous overwhelm and living in survival mode.
-Following instructions was hard, and that was embarrassing, so...they theu controlled the situation in the only waybthey could, they "acted out".
+A late ADHD diagnosis led to continuous overwhelm and living in survival mode.
+Following instructions was hard, and that was embarrassing, so...they tried to control the situation in the only way they could- they defended themselves.
+This was relayed as "acted out".
 School repeatedly told them "no", "Don't do that", "stop it", "detention", so, the child believed they were useless.
 Confidence was non existent.
 The world really didn't make sense to them.

 "Layla did an amazing job with my daughter, who really struggled to engage with different adults.
 Layla supplied information that helped my daughter get to know her even before they met, helping to find shared interests.
 She matched my daughter's energy and interests and this gave my daughter confidence to move forward.
 Whilst learning still had to be interest-led, Layla was able to get the best from daughter, and really helped with her independence and readiness to start learning in a school again."